ElaineArchbold/front-end-development-milestone-project/readme.md

 The contact page contains a contact form, a google maps iframe and a contact details section.

-I also created a favicon in Photoshop which can further be used for social media branding.
+I also created a favicon in Photoshop which can be seen on the browser tab and can further be used for social media branding.

+I have added a shop page which will need to be further developed to accept payments.
+Therefore, I have the 'add to cart' links set to go to PayPal and open in a new tab.
+The shop page contains 4 'series' pages where I have divided the photos into groups.
+There are navigation buttons at the top of each page to navigate through each series.

 ### Features Left to Implement
-I would like to add a 'shop' page where people could purchase prints of the images and an 'upcoming events' page when Ritchie begins to display his work to the public.
+I have added a shop page, but this will need to be further developed to add the payment functionality.
+I used code from https://startbootstrap.com/templates/shop-homepage/ for this.

+These links will also need to be added to the card-titles on the shop pages.

 ## Technologies Used